World Bank seeks $500 million for African weather services

-NAIROBI (Thomson Reuters Foundation) - The World Bank is working with other development finance institutions to raise some $500 million to modernize weather and flood forecasting services in Africa.
+NAIROBI (Thomson Reuters Foundation) - The World Bank is working with other development finance institutions to raise some $500 million (320 million pounds) to modernise weather and flood forecasting services in Africa.

 More accurate and timely warnings of extreme weather would help protect lives and assets from disasters, experts say.